pyeve/eve/docs/features.rst

 Projections
 -----------
-This feature allows you to create dynamic *views* of collections, or more precisely, to decide what fields should or should not be returned, using a 'projection'.
+This feature allows you to create dynamic views of collections and documents, or more precisely, to decide what fields should or should not be returned, using a 'projection'.
 Put another way, Projections are conditional queries where the client dictates which fields should be returned by the API.

 .. code-block:: console